 The Orchestra’s first office was our dining room table before it relocated to Raz and Gordon Allen’s condo.
 ACO grants, written by Raz and myself, were anxiously defended before judges in Tallahassee where we were expertly flown by the Allens in their private plane.
 The elected two-city ACO Board, the Stuart Friends under Maxine Graber’s leadership, and the Vero Beach Friends under Raz Allen’s direction all served as fund raisers, arduously collecting ads for the programs and holding benefits in generous patrons’ homes.
 Meanwhile, Andy recruited the finest professional musicians available and searched for venues worthy of the caliber of the Orchestra.
 Tom Servinsky and Tina Burr Apelgren were among the earliest musicians recruited and still play with the ACO today.
 Rehearsals were held in a number of places around Florida’s Treasure Coast, including schools and churches, and talented musicians were delighted to perform the repertoire.
 Peformances were at The First Baptist Church in Vero Beach and later at the Waxlax Center for the Performing Arts but always at the

 Lyric Theatre in Stuart.
-This is how the ACO was launched.
+This is how the ACO was launched!

 In January 2019, we said good-bye to visionary and founder, Andy McMullan.
 Yet, his legacy carries on.
-The Atlantic Classical Orchestra continues to fill the souls of audiences across the Treasure Coast with the beautiful sounds of the great masters
+The Atlantic Classical Orchestra continues to fill the souls of audience across the Treasure Coast with the beautiful sounds of the great masters

 and emerging new artists.